On the One-Dimensional Contact Process with Enhancements: Introduction

+\begin{remark} In the course of proving Theorems~\ref{thm:noverticals} and~\ref{thm:nohorizontals}, we show existence and uniqueness of a stationary state for the process seen from the rightmost infected site, as well as convergence to such state, for supercritical pairs of parameters (Proposition~\ref{prop:existsinv}). \end{remark}

-The above corollary is somehow expected, it says that a process with supercritical parameter in the bulk and critical parameter at the boundary will survive.
+Corollary~\ref{cor:critint} is somewhat expected, it says that a process with supercritical parameter in the bulk and critical parameter at the boundary will survive with positive probability.
 Perhaps more surprising is its counterpart that we state now.

 \begin{theorem} For $ \lambda_i = \lambda_c $, we have $\lambda_*^e(\lambda_i) = \lambda_c$. \end{theorem}

 We make a few remarks about the above theorem.